grzbpc/citizen-knowledge/src/posts/post-10-chelmsford-heatwave.md

 chapterTitle: Discretion as Power
 subheading: The Cost of Enforcement
 description: "A mother's cooler clothes for her son sat undelivered because it was 'too hot for the sniffer dogs to work.'"
+book_reference: "This entry shows discretion resolving itself the same way by default: a clear, specific welfare rule gets followed without difficulty, while a vaguer duty of care to people in custody quietly gives way, with no single decision or deliberate cruelty required."
+deep_read: false
 ---

 ### The story